wekkit/days-and-counting-BE/README.md

 - Main server logic is in `server.js`.
 Code for generating room id, broadcasting the id to the client on connection, and relaying messages from remote control clients to appropriate TV clients will be done here.
 - TV client logic is in `index.js`.
 On startup, it will connect to the server and expect a return message to the socket id with the generated room id.
 It will then listen for the room id and any corresponding messages.
 - Remote control logic is in `remote.js`.
 On pressing any of the buttons, it will simply emit a `channel` event with the `roomId` that was passed to it from the URL params, as well as the value of the button pressed.

+## WIP

+- socket.io server address on the web pages is hard coded to `http://localhost:3000` for now.